Aggression in dogs

 Aggression is a normal part of the way animals behave.
-People often only consider aggressive behaviour in dogs to be a problem when it reaches biting, but it can include lesser degrees, such as 'grumbling', growling, snarling, teeth-baring and snapping at the air without making contact.
-Bites too can vary from light touches with the teeth through to inflicting serious injury.
-Here's more on canine aggression.
+People often only consider aggressive behaviour in dogs to be a problem when it results in biting.
+However, aggression includes 'grumbling', growling, snarling, teeth-baring and snapping at the air (without making contact).
+Bites can vary from light touches with the teeth to inflicting serious injury.